paundo/docker-filebeat/README.md

 # docker-filebeat
-Into filebeat.yml change IP address and port
+Into filebeat.yml change IP address and port where your logstash ip and port or graylog ip and port.

 chmod +x docker-entrypoint.sh